National Stance Movement: Positions and statements

-On 2 April 2024, the party released a statement supporting the linking of the salaries of public servants' salaries to the Iraqi salary system, at the expense of the authority of the Government of Kurdistan Region.
+On 2 April 2024, the party released a statement supporting the linking of public servants' salaries to the Iraqi salary system, at the expense of the authority of the Government of Kurdistan Region.
 It explained this position with the failure of the regional authorities to provide these monthly salaries on time and criticized that the ruling parties would have used the salaries as a political card to apply pressure.
 The party also said that this shift of responsibilities would not weaken the Kurdistan Region but instead that the region has been weakened by corruption, partisanship in institutions like the Peshmerga and the prevention of clean elections.

 According to Herş Ebdulrehman, one of the members of the party, the aim is to combat nepotism and corruption in the Kurdistan Region and not to go the same way as the Gorran Movement which he sees as part of the political parties that "suck the blood of this nation".
 The aim is also to create a united front of dissidents.
 He claims that the party doesn't want its candidates to use the parliament as a source of livelihood and self-enrichment and says that those who become candidates within the National Stance Movement have their own capital and businesses.
 He also characterizes those who founded the party as the "voice of the protest against oppression of the ruling parties", who defended themselves against the oppression of freedom of expression, including the assassination of journalists, over the last three decades.

+The party's portrayal in Iranian state media and its regular contacts with pro-Iranian figures have been interpreted as signals that "the movement may be functioning as a conduit for Iranian influence aimed at fracturing Kurdish political cohesion".
+Halwest was also said to manifest "admiration" for Turkey's Justice and Development Party.
+On 7 December 2025, following the 2025 Iraqi parliamentary election, it joined a united Islamist front with the Kurdistan Islamic Union and the Kurdistan Justice Group at a meeting in Erbil.